 One-click flashing • ESPHome compatible

-Motion is sensed through walls and obstacles, which allows devices to be hidden in closets, cupboards, or anywhere out of sight.
+Occupancy is sensed through walls and obstacles, which allows devices to be hidden in closets, cupboards, or anywhere out of sight.

 Create zones that span your entire house with a few devices, or divide areas like "upstairs" and "downstairs" regardless of room boundaries.
 No need for sensors in every room.